 The destruction caused by days of ongoing blasts in Ukraine has left people homeless, fleeing as refugees to other countries for shelter, or seeking safety in underground subways and hospital basements.
 There is a growing and urgent need for food, and other basic aid.
 Through the Pontifical Mission Societies, you can support the priests, Religious Sisters and Brothers, and lay pastoral leaders who are reaching out to those who are suffering and in need with concrete help, and with that help, offering hope [Donate here]

 Catholic Relief Services

+In Moldova, CRS provides families with rent assistance for at least six months as well as cash.
 CRS and its local Church partners also work in Poland, Romania, Bulgaria, Slovakia, Croatia, Bosnia and Herzegovina and Montenegro, providing housing, cash and integration services.
 In Ukraine, preparing for winter is an urgent need, as many buildings and homes have been destroyed.

 Please remember the people of Ukraine and support CRS in its efforts.
 [Donate here]

 Working with Knights of Columbus councils in Poland, as well as with the Latin and Greek Catholic churches in Ukraine, the Knights have been providing temporary shelter, food, clothing, medical attention, and other support to the thousands of Ukrainian refugees.
 One-hundred percent of donations received go directly to support humanitarian aid in Ukraine.
 You can make a donation here.

 *Photo credit: CRS photo from Philipp Spalek/Caritas Germany